ejt1/d2bs2/README.md

 ## utils/

-Anything that doesn't fix inside any other directory, mostly small utility classes and functions that is used cross the entire framework
+Anything that doesn't fit inside any other directory, mostly small utility classes and functions that is used cross the entire framework

+Must be completely stand-alone without dependencies!